There is No Debugger For Leadership

-When there are bugs in your code, there are many mechanisms for understanding the issue and creating a fix.
+There are many mechanisms for understanding issues and creating fixes when there are bugs in your code.
 Your computer will tell you when you’ve made a mistake, give you feedback and await your next command.
-So as a developer you learn to live in this constant cycle of feedback.
-Constantly making mistakes, and constantly making changes.
+So as a developer, you learn to live in this constant cycle of feedback.
+Constantly making mistakes and constantly making changes.
 It becomes second nature.
 But it’s through these constant mistakes that we learn what does and doesn’t work.
 We learn to see patterns and spot errors sooner.
 These mistakes and what they teach us are what make us grow.